Wechsler Intelligence Scale for Children

 At present, she manages an organisation that provides consultancy and assessment services to parents, students, educators, schools and corporate institutions in areas pertaining to giftedness, critical thinking, creativity and positive psychology.

-Our Consultant specialises in bringing out the potential of young children and gifted individuals.
+Dr Sandhu specialises in bringing out the potential of young children and gifted individuals.

 We help parents understand their gifted children better through specialised assessments and provide advice and training on how they can help their children in their learning journey.
 Families will benefit from an enhanced understanding of the emotional and intellectual needs of their bright children and learn how best to manage them through a customised training programme.